 Job Retention Bonus

-On 8th July the government announced an intention to introduce a one-off payment to UK employers for every furloughed employee, as long as that employee remains continuously employed from June 2020 through to 31 January 2021 (As per HMRCs letter to the Chancellor on 8 July).
+The government announced an intention to introduce a one-off payment to UK employers for every furloughed employee who remains continuously employed through to 31 January 2021.

-From July onwards it will only be possible to furlough an employee if that employee has previously been furloughed for 3 consecutive weeks taking place any time between 1 March and 30 June.
-The last day that an employee could have been furloughed for the first time was 10 June.
+It will only be possible to furlough an employee if that employee has previously been furloughed for 3 consecutive weeks taking place any time between 1 March and 30 June (unless they fall into particular categories).

-It is possible to furlough an employee for any amount of time from July onwards.
-There is no minimum 3 week furlough period per employee from July.
+It is possible to furlough an employee for any amount of time.
+There is no minimum 3 week furlough period per employee from July to October.
 The period that an employer can claim for is a minimum of 7 calendar days apart from ‘orphan periods.’

-Furloughed employees will be allowed to return to work on a part time basis to work any shift pattern and for any amount of time that has been mutually agreed between the employer and the employee.
+Furloughed employees are allowed to return to work on a part time basis to work any shift pattern and for any amount of time that has been mutually agreed between the employer and the employee.

 The 80% and £2,500 remain in place.
 Again wage caps are proportional to the hours that the employee is furloughed.

-Employers will now solely meet the expense relating to employers NICs and pension contributions, for furloughed employees, with no reimbursement from the government.
+Employers will now meet 100% of the expense relating to employers NICs and pension contributions for furloughed employees, with no reimbursement from the government.

 Employers will have to pay employees for the hours that they have worked without reimbursement from the government.